oullin/api/docs/middleware/token_analysis_v2.md

    - Ensure canonicalization is frozen per version and formally documented; add conformance tests for edge cases (empty query, repeated params, unicode path).

 5) Resource and abuse protections
-   - Enforce a maximum body size for requests that must be signed (e.g., 2–5MB) before hashing; reject larger with 413.
+   - ✓ Enforce a maximum body size for requests that must be signed (default 5MB) before hashing using ReadWithSizeLimit.
    - Add general-purpose rate limiting (token bucket) per IP/account for auth attempts and overall requests.

 6) Observability and audit